 At your initial consultation, will we discuss what your concerns are and what you are aiming to achieve.
 We will help guide you to choose the most suitable size of breast implant that matches your wishes, but more importantly, matches your pre-existing chest and breast tissue.

-The type of implants (round/ anatomical or tear drop) and where we place them (above/ below the chest muscle/ dual plane) will be explained to you in full.
+The type of implants (round/ anatomical or teardrop) and where we place them (above/ below the chest muscle/ dual plane) will be explained to you in full.

 What if my breasts are also droopy?

-If your breasts have become droopy (loose breast skin) then you may be more suited to a breast enlargement combined with breast uplift (Augmentation Mastopexy).
+If your breasts have become droopy (loose breast skin), then you may be more suited to a breast enlargement combined with breast uplift (Augmentation Mastopexy).

-Breast implants do not need to be replaced after a set period, however they can cause problems over time and may need to be removed or swapped for technical (implant rupture/ tight scar tissue) or cosmetic (change in breast shape over time/ after pregnancy/ weight loss) reasons.
+Breast implants do not need to be replaced after a set period.
+However, they can cause problems over time and may need to be removed or swapped for technical (implant rupture/ tight scar tissue) or cosmetic (change in breast shape over time/ after pregnancy/ weight loss) reasons.
 For this reason, you should be fully aware that you may require further breast surgery in the future.